apache/incubator-hugegraph-doc/content/en/docs/guides/faq.md

 weight: 5
 ---

 - How to choose the back-end storage?
-Choose RocksDB or Cassandra or Hbase or Mysql?
+Choose RocksDB, Cassandra, ScyllaDB, Hbase or Mysql?

-  Judge according to your specific needs.
-Generally, if the stand-alone machine or the data volume is < 10 billion, RocksDB is recommended, and other back-end clusters that use distributed storage are recommended.
+  The choice of backend storage depends on specific needs.
+For installations on a single machine (node) with data volumes under 10 billion records, RocksDB is generally recommended.
+However, if a distributed backend is needed for scaling across multiple nodes, other options should be considered.
+ScyllaDB, designed as a drop-in replacement for Cassandra, offers protocol compatibility and better hardware utilization, often requiring less infrastructure.
+HBase, on the other hand, requires a Hadoop ecosystem to function effectively.
+Finally, while MySQL supports horizontal scaling, managing it in a distributed setup can be challenging.

 - Prompt when starting the service: `xxx (core dumped) xxx`